inertz/Jarvis/README.md

 4. Enter your API key and choose your preferred model
 5. Enable the Google AI integration

+#### OpenRouter Setup:
+1. Get your API key from [OpenRouter](https://openrouter.ai/keys)
+2. Open the app settings (gear icon)
+3. Select "OpenRouter" as your AI provider
+4. Enter your API key and choose from 100+ available models
+5. Enable the OpenRouter integration

 ### 📲 Install as Mobile App

 #### iPhone/iPad: